 About Walking With The Wounded:

-Walking With The Wounded (WWTW) is a charity established to support the employment aspirations and vocational outcomes of our wounded, injured and sick ex-servicemen and women who were physically, mentally and socially disadvantaged by their service.
+Walking With The Wounded (WWTW) is a charity established to support the employment aspirations and vocational outcomes of our wounded, injured and sick ex-servicemen and women who have been physically, mentally and socially disadvantaged by their service.

-WWTW recognizes the inherent skills of our Armed service personnel and wants to complement these qualities, as well as provide support to transfer their skills into the civilian workplace.
-We offer assistance through our programs to those vulnerable veterans who were physically, mentally or socially disadvantaged by their service and assist them in gaining independence through new long-term careers outside of the military.
+WWTW recognises the inherent skills of our Armed service personnel and wants to complement these qualities, as well as provide support to transfer their skills into the civilian workplace.
+We offer assistance through our programmes to those vulnerable veterans who have been physically, mentally or socially disadvantaged by their service and assist them in gaining independence through new long-term careers outside of the military.
 This includes providing support to homeless veterans and veterans in the Criminal Justice System; areas which are too often ignored.

 The outcome?
 Sustainable employment and independence for them and their families.